tinyredinc/notes/real_estate/cofund_web_info.md

   提供独家专属渠道，与开发商共同参与潜力优秀的不动产开发项目，分享高额回报。
   ```

     - Stouffville Condo Warehouse - Phase I (Intro + Key Figures + Factsheet)
       ```
       Stouffville Condo Warehouse - Phase I

+      *Status: Open for Investment

       This condo warehouse project is an integral part of a 60-acre industrial park master plan.
 It's located 4km from the Town of Whitchurch-Stouffville, with convenient access to highways 404 and 407, just a 13-minute drive away.
 The project occupies a total lot size of 5.272 acres and includes plans to construct 20 condo industrial units, amounting to a total gross floor area (GFA) of 108,216 sqft. <strong>Target Annualized Return: 22%-26%.</strong>

       Estimated Completion Value: $43.2 Million
       Developer: CoStone Real Estate
-      Project Duration: 2 Years
+      Project Duration: 2.0 Years
-      Status: Open for Investment

       Fund Fact Sheet -> (link to a pdf)
       ```

     - UTSG Student Residence (Intro + Key Figures + Factsheet)
-    - Lindsay Residential/Commercial Community (Intro + Key Figures + Factsheet)
+      ```
+      UTSG Student Residence

+      *Status: Comming Soon

+      This project occupies one of the rare developable parcels within the University of Toronto's St. George Campus that is not university-owned.
+The proposed construction is an 8-storey boutique condominium, spanning an approximate Gross Floor Area (GFA) of 20,000 sq. ft.
+Designed to include 12 strata-titled units and 40 rooms, its unique location renders it an excellent choice for student residences, thereby offering a solid long-term investment opportunity.<strong>Target Annualized Return: 20%-22%.</strong>

+      Estimated Completion Value: $28.0 Million
+      Estimated Project Duration: 3.0 Years
+      Developer: CoStone Real Estate
+      ```

     - 4800 Sheppard Plaza MCR Project (Intro + Key Figures + Factsheet)
       ```
       4800 Sheppard Plaza MCR

+      *Status: Comming Soon

       This prominent commercial plaza, anchored by Service Ontario and Tim Hortons, occupies a 5.04-acre lot and brings in $1.7 million in annual net rental income.
 It is conveniently located near the intersection of Sheppard and McCowan, just 200 meters from the Sheppard East Subway Station and 2 km from the Scarborough Town Centre.
 The plaza holds potential for development into commercial-residential towers, offering a Gross Floor Area (GFA) of 1.5 million sq. ft. and ranging in height from 28 to 33 storeys. <strong>Target Annualized Return: 26%-28%.</strong>

       Estimated Completion Value: $135.5 Million
+      Estimated Project Duration: 3.5 Years
       Developer: CoStone Real Estate
-    Project Duration: 3.5 Years
-    Status: Comming Soon
       ```
+    - Lindsay Residential/Commercial Community (Intro + Key Figures + Factsheet)

 ## Contact Us (Page 6) /contact